Fonts Q1

 2.2.1.
 Background

 The main project I should be working on at the moment is landing IFT on the client.
+IFT is a font technology that reduces the size of fonts on the web.
 I said should since I've spent most of this quarter procrastinating and failing to comprehend specs.
 At least I've made a bit of progress.

 IFT stands for Incremental Font Transfer.
 It is a font technology that theoretically enables more efficient transfer of fonts.
-One of my coworkers has been working on the spec and prototype for a while.
-He's done a great job at authoring the W3 Spec for it.
+My coworker, Garret, has been working on the spec and prototype for a while.
+The spec can be seen on W3.org.

 IFT requires 2 components:

-- A font must be IFT encoded.
+- An IFT encoded font.
 This splits the font into a base font and a collection of patches.

 - Client support.
 Clients (web browsers) must be able to request and apply the patches as needed.